 - If you miss a dose of Vfend suspension, take it as soon as possible.
-If it is more than 6 hours after the missed dose, skip the missed dose and go back to your regular dosing schedule.
+If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use Vfend suspension.